 Talking about the book, I thoroughly enjoyed reading it.
 I must say that it’s one of Rowling’s best in terms of writing.
 She perhaps wrote the first book keeping in mind British readers; and hence the writing is authentically so very British.
 The book ensnares us into the wonders of Hogwarts—the best school of magic—spawns hope and leaves us mesmerised with an admixture of warm themes: good friendships, courage, compassion, and mother’s love.
 The nerdy Hermoine, I am certain, has inspired several nerd-readers.
 Harry’s new world away from Privet Drive seems like every child’s dream and the heroism is admirable.
 Ron and the rest of the Weasley family are fun and loving.
-The foolish misunderstandings towards a strict and stoic but weird character teaches us not to assume or judge people, while also being careful.
+The misunderstandings towards a strict and stoic but strange character teaches us not to assume or judge people, while also being careful.

 The stories of heroism are indeed inspiring, but in today’s real world going by the rule-book and actioning through legal channels is necessary and preferable.
 The chasm in the two worlds may seem wide; however, in reality we are all, in a way, living in almost similar worlds with almost similar emotions.